nokotamustang/OpenGL_and_Vulkan_3D/README.md

 A shadow map casting system is also added for the global light.
 A shadow map is a depth buffer that is rendered from the perspective of the light source.
 The depth buffer is then used to determine if a pixel on the cube is in shadow or not.
 If the pixel is in shadow, it is darkened; if it is not in shadow, it is illuminated.

-A two pass rendering system is used to create shadows in the scene.
+A two pass rendering system is used to create shadows in the scene, which is expensive.
 The first pass renders the scene from the perspective of the light source to create a shadow map.
 The second pass renders the scene from the perspective of the camera and uses the shadow map to determine if a pixel is in shadow or not.
 This is a standard approach to rending shadows: <https://www.opengl-tutorial.org/intermediate-tutorials/tutorial-16-shadow-mapping/>.

 I have included several local point light sources in this demo.
 The point lights can blend into the casted shadows, which is why you see some color on the floor and the cubes when they are in shadow.
 The flash light can be switched on, which is modelled as a spot-light with the direction set to the camera.
 A technique to soften the edges is used by providing two angles of the light, as the inner and outer angles.
 Without added a shadow map for each desired light, it is not possible to add multiple casted shadows.